 Engin Onder, a student living in Istanbul, was appalled at the coverage.
 For hours, Turkey’s main news channels did not report the bombing.
 Onder relied on Twitter and Instagram to follow the story.

 Onder believed that the established media companies were subject to government censorship and were compromised by its own business interests and therefore could not be counted on to deliver hard-hitting news.
 (Reporters Without Borders, a media watchdog, ranks Turkey 149th among 180 countries in its 2015 press freedom index.)
-So a couple of weeks after the bombing Onder, along with two other college friends, Cem Aydoğdu and Safa Soydan, decided to launch a Twitter account they named 140journos.
+So a couple of weeks after the bombing Onder, together with two college friends, decided to launch a Twitter account they named 140journos.
 Their plan: to produce news that went unreported by the Turkish press.

 When the group started live-tweeting a series of politically controversial trials in early 2012, a few Turkish academics took notice.
 “They said we were doing an organized practice of citizen journalism,” says Onder.
 “The first thing we did was to look up what that meant.
 None of us were journalists.”